Klipper3d/klipper/docs/Config_Reference.md

 #   are reachable by the toolhead.
 #accel_chip:
 #   A name of the accelerometer chip to use for measurements.
 If
-#   adxl345 chip was defined without an explicit name, this parameter
+#   an accelerometer chip was defined without an explicit name, this
-#   can simply reference it as "accel_chip: adxl345", otherwise an
+#   parameter can simply reference it by section name (for example,
+#   "accel_chip: adxl345" or "accel_chip: adxl355"), otherwise an
 #   explicit name must be supplied as well, e.g. "accel_chip: adxl345
 #   my_chip_name".
 Either this, or the next two parameters must be
 #   set.